best air purifier for asthmatic

 Specification:

-Filtration Stages Pre-Filter, Main Filter, Activated Carbon Filter
+Filtration Technology Pre-Filter, Main Filter, Activated Carbon Filter

-CADR (Clean Air Delivery Rate) Not explicitly specified, but typically around 100-130 CFM for similar models
+CADR (Clean Air Delivery Rate) Not explicitly specified, but designed for small to medium rooms

-Power Consumption Not specified, but generally around 20-50W for similar compact air purifiers
+Power Consumption Not specified, typical for compact air purifiers (~20-50W inferred)

 Pros: